-The Ephesians were well known across the Greco-Roman world for their enthusiastic devotion to the goddess Artemis, and for their magnificent temple dedicated to her.
+The Ephesians were well known across the Greco-Roman world for their enthusiastic devotion to the goddess Artemis and for their magnificent temple dedicated to her.
 The temple was one of the seven wonders of the ancient world.
 It “was the largest building in the Greek world, about four times larger than the Athenian Parthenon.”
 (Baugh 2005:19) Made of solid marble, the dimensions of this monumental building were 115 metres by 55 metres.
 The temple’s 127 Ionic columns were 18 metres tall and decorated with ornate friezes, brilliantly gilded in silver and gold.
-The altar was large enough to sacrifice hundreds of cattle simultaneously.
+The altar was large enough to sacrifice hundreds of animals simultaneously.
 (LiDonnici 1999:85)

 Artemis of Ephesus

 Several statues stood in the temple, including a large cult statue of the goddess Artemis.
 Approximately four hundred statues and figurines of her still survive today.
-These statues show the goddess wearing an elaborate costume which features a crown resembling her temple, various real and mythical animals on her skirt (lions, griffins, horses, bulls, and bees), garlands around her neck (one which includes symbols of the zodiac), and numerous bumps on her midriff.
+These show the goddess wearing an elaborate costume which features a crown resembling her temple, various real and mythical animals on her skirt (lions, griffins, horses, bulls, and bees), garlands around her neck (one which includes symbols of the zodiac), and numerous bumps on her midriff.
 These bumps are interpreted differently by scholars.
-Some have previously thought they were breasts, but others suggest they may be bull’s testicles or bee’s eggs.
+Some have thought they were breasts, others suggest they may be bull’s testicles or bee’s eggs.
 (More on the costume of Artemis here.)

 The Ephesian Artemis was believed to have the power to bring new life into the world and to take life away.
 There is also no real evidence that she was a mother goddess, but several ancient documents reveal Artemis was a “midwife”.
 It was thought she helped women and animals in labour.
-Ephesian women would call on Artemis during childbirth to speed up the labour and ease the pain, or, in dire circumstances, they would call on her to bring about a quick death to end their suffering.
+Ephesian women would call on Artemis during childbirth to speed up the labour and ease the pain, or, in dire circumstances, they would call on her to bring about a quick death to end their suffering (e.g, Acts of Andrew 25).
 Artemis was also the champion and protector of virgins, both male and female.
 Artemis was considered to be a virgin and, unlike the mother goddesses, she was not associated with any male consort or god.

 During the syncretistic Hellenistic period, Artemis Ephesia and her cult took on some Greek features and she was increasingly conflated with the Greek Artemis.
-Like the Greek Artemis, the Ephesian Artemis was seen as the daughter of Zeus and Leto, as well as the twin sister of Apollo (whom she delivered despite being only a few days older than her brother) The Ephesians celebrated her birthday on the same day as the Greek Artemis, the 6th of May, with a procession, rituals, and celebrations.
+Like the Greek Artemis, the Ephesian Artemis was seen as the daughter of Zeus and Leto, and as the twin sister of Apollo (whom she delivered despite being only a few days older than her brother) The Ephesians celebrated her birthday on the same day as the Greek Artemis, the 6th of May, with a procession, rituals, and celebrations.
 During the Roman period, the goddess and her cult took on some Roman features.
 Most noticeably, she was increasingly called “Diana”, “Diana” being the Roman name for both the Ephesian and Greek Artemises.

 Despite continuing changes and developments, the Ephesians regarded their goddess with deep devotion and warm affection, and she influenced many aspects of Ephesian life in ways that are difficult for us to imagine.
 “There was no other Greco-Roman metropolis in the Empire whose ‘body, soul and spirit’ could so belong to a particular deity as did Ephesus to her patron goddess Artemis.”
 (Oster 1990:1728)